 I recently used my favorite DIY upholstery cleaner on my dining room chairs.
 They hadn’t been cleaned in a long time and they had food stains on a few of the chairs.
 The chairs are a very light cream, so I have found it doesn’t take long for food stains to show up on them.

 If this is your first time using the upholstery cleaner on this fabric I highly recommend you test the fabric first.
 Different fabrics and colors can react differently to the cleaner.
-You can use a small amount of the cleaner to try in a little area of the fabric that isn’t normally seen.
-After testing it, give it 12-24 hours for the fabric to dry.
+Use a small amount of the cleaner to try in a little area of the fabric that isn’t normally seen.
+Next, after testing it, give it 12-24 hours for the fabric to dry.
 If it still looks good then proceed to cleaning a larger area.

 You will want to start by mixing up the cleaner.
 Mix 1/2 cup Dawn Dish Soap and 1 cup hydrogen peroxide.
 Once the Dawn soap is mixed in well add to a small spray bottle.

 Lightly spray the upholstery that you need to clean.
 I have found this works best when you do small areas.
 If you are trying to get out a large stain try doing about a foot at a time.
-Let the upholstery cleaner sit on the fabric for 2-3 minutes.
+Next, let the upholstery cleaner sit on the fabric for 2-3 minutes.

 After the cleaner has soaked in for a few minutes take a microfiber cloth or old rag and gently scrub.
 The stains should just disappear.
 If the fabric feels very soapy you can get the microfiber cloth wet and gently blot the area.